infojam-james/Test-Cases/First-Aid/first-aid-4.md

 2 Enter new content in any field(s)

-3 Click the 'Save' button *(this will prompt a pop-up box asking for confirmation)*
+3 Click the 'Save' button *(this will prompt a pop-up box asking 'Are you sure you wish to save?')*

 4 Click the 'Confirm save' button in the confirmation box